 In connection with the loan and security agreement with Hercules, the Company issued to Hercules warrants to purchase an aggregate of 274,508 shares of common stock at a price of \$3.06 per share.
 The warrants may be exercised on a cashless basis.
 The warrants are exercisable for a term beginning on the date of issuance and ending on the earlier to occur of seven years from the date of issuance or the consummation of certain acquisitions of the Company as set forth in the warrants.
 The Company estimated the fair value of these warrants as of the issuance date to be \$967,000, which was recorded as a debt discount to the loan and consequently a reduction to the carrying value of the loan.
-The fair value of the warrants was calculated using the Black-Scholes option valuation model, and was based on the contractual term of the warrants of seven years, a risk-free interest rate of 2.44%, expected volatility of 79% and 0% expected dividend yield.
+The fair value of the warrants was calculated using the Black-Scholes option valuation model.
 The Company also recorded fees paid to Hercules as a debt discount, which further reduced the carrying value of the loan.
 The debt discount is being amortized to interest expense.

-As of September 30, 2011, warrants to purchase 274,508 shares of common stock issued to Hercules had not been exercised and were still outstanding.
+As of March 31, 2012, warrants to purchase 274,508 shares of common stock issued to Hercules had not been exercised and were outstanding.